 Adolf Lindstrøm was a Norwegian chef and polar expeditioner who participated on three of the most famous Norwegian polar expeditions: the Gjøa Expedition, and the 2nd and 3rd Fram expeditions.
-His good reputation and fame are a result of the good food he made and that made him known as the best of all polar cooks.
+His good reputation and fame are a result of the good food he made, which made him known as the best of all polar cooks.

 Lindstrøm has a long history of polar expeditions; his was only 15 years old when he went on his first journey to the Arctic Ocean, working as a galley boy.
-After that several expeditions around the globe has been calling him.
+After that, he was called upon for several expeditions around the globe.

-On June 24th 1893 Norwegian Ship, Fram, set out on her first expedition.
+On June 24th 1893 the Norwegian Ship, Fram, set out on her first expedition.
 Fridtjof Nansen was in charge of the scientific side and Otto Sverdrup captained the ship.
 Lindstrøm joined the expedition as a polar chef.
-They headed to the New Siberian Island for 3 years.
-After that Lindstrøm joined Fram’s second expedition with Otto Sverdrup’s to the North-Western Greenland in 1898-1902.
+They headed off to the New Siberian Island, sailing for 3 years.
+After that Lindstrøm joined Fram’s second expedition with Otto Sverdrup to the North-Western Greenland in 1898-1902.

-Later he also traveled with Roald Amundsen during his navigation of the Northwest Passage from 1903 to 1906 with Norwegian ship Gjøa, and took apart to Amundsen’s famous South Pole expedition during 1910-1912 with Fram.
+Later, he also traveled with Roald Amundsen during his navigation of the Northwest Passage from 1903 to 1906 with the Norwegian ship Gjøa, and took part on Amundsen’s famous South Pole expedition during 1910-1912 with Fram.

 Roald Amundsen wrote in his diary on April 5, 1911